Solid phase transitions in the liquid limit: Preliminaries

 \section{Preliminaries}

-\emph{ Binodal region.} Hyperelastic materials in a $d$-dimensional space have the following form of the energy stored in the deformed elastic body
+\emph{ Binodal region.} We recall that hyperelastic materials in an $n$-dimensional space are characterized by the following form of the energy stored in the deformed elastic body

-where $\GO\subset\bb{R}^{d}$ is the reference configuration, and $\By:\GO\to\bb{R}^{d}$ is the deformation.
-In order to understand the stable (i.e. experimentally observable) configurations of the body it is often necessary to replace the energy density $W(\BF)$ with a relaxed one $QW(\BF)$, called quasiconvexification.
+Here $\GO\subset\bb{R}^{n}$ is the reference configuration, and $\By:\GO\to\bb{R}^{n}$ is the deformation.
+To deal with stable (i.e. experimentally observable) configurations of the body one can replace the energy density $W(\BF)$ with a relaxed one $QW(\BF)$, known as a quasiconvexification of $W(\BF)$.
 Even though, there is a formula for $QW(\BF)$ \cite{daco82}:

-there is no systematic approaches to compute it.
+where $B$ is the unit ball, there are no systematic approaches to actually compute it.
 A simpler, but just as useful an object, is the elastic binodal. \begin{definition} An elastic binodal is the boundary of the binodal region

 \end{definition} \begin{definition} We say that the matrix $\BF$ is stable, if $W(\BF)=QW(\BF)$. \end{definition} Thus, the binodal is the boundary separating the binodal region from the set of stable points.